Yagna management for requestors

 Checking the status of your accounts

-Depending on whether you're mainly running a provider node or a requestor one, your default network (blockchain) may be different.
+Depending on whether you're primarily running a provider or requestor node, your default network (blockchain) may be different.

 Because of that, when you run